 Instead of getting to a store and stand in line, with a mobile app we can buy faster and easier.
 Plus, various studies indicate that today’s shoppers like to browse products online prior to going to the store.
 A website is good, for sure, but mobile apps are better tailored for mobile devices.
 Besides, apps can be updated anytime.
 All this means that shopping ecommerce apps are comfy.

 Apps also encourage sharing on social media, and people love sharing new amazing purchases with the world.
-Ecommerce apps integrate social media like Facebook, Twitter, Instagram, Pinterest to offer such option.
+Ecommerce apps integrate social media like Facebook, Twitter, Instagram, Pinterest to offer such an option.
 Moreover, Facebook and Twitter have already added Buy buttons within posts and pages.
 SM marketing strategies always have something new and exciting to put forward.

-And one final thing to top it all off is nearest store location.
+And one final thing to top it all off is the nearest store location.
 With this feature leveraging GPS technology and installed in a shopping app customers can find and navigate to any store.

 Must-have features of retail apps

-Taking a closer look at best ecommerce apps like Amazon, Amazon Shopping, Wish, eBay, Walmart, Groupon, OfferUp, Wanelo etc., we can see which features are essential.
+Taking a closer look at best ecommerce apps like Amazon, Amazon Shopping, Wish, eBay, Walmart, Groupon, OfferUp, Wanelo etc, we can see which features are essential.
 For business it is not enough just to have an ecommerce mobile app, it has to be up-to-date with the market and user expectations.

 These are key features of any shopping app.